2.4 Data Access Policies

 Links to examples

 Regulating Access to Data.
-UKDS.
-Retrieved from: https://www.ukdataservice.ac.uk/manage-data/legal-ethical/access-control.aspx
+UKDS. https://www.ukdataservice.ac.uk/manage-data/legal-ethical/access-control.aspx

 How to Get Data - Read Terms of Use.
-ADP.
-Retrieved from: https://www.adp.fdv.uni-lj.si/eng/uporabi/kako/pravila/
+ADP. https://www.adp.fdv.uni-lj.si/eng/uporabi/kako/pravila/

 Woollard, Matthew, L'Hours, Hervé, & Beedham, Hilary.
 (2016).
 CESSDA Data Access Policy (Version 1).
 Zenodo. https://doi.org/10.5281/zenodo.4054793